kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.71   Autorotation performance.

-For single-engine helicopters and multiengine helicopters that do not meet the Category A engine isolation requirements of Part 29 of this chapter, the minimum rate of descent airspeed and the best angle-of-glide airspeed must be determined in autorotation at—
+For single-engine helicopters and multiengine helicopters that do not meet the Category A engine isolation requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|Part 29 of this chapter]], the minimum rate of descent airspeed and the best angle-of-glide airspeed must be determined in autorotation at—

 \(a\) Maximum weight; and